 Serves: 4 | Time: 1 hr 30 min

-Coniglio all’Etrusca is a Tuscan braised rabbit in a savory sauce of herbs and spices.
+Coniglio all’Etrusca is a delicious and simple recipe from Tuscany.
+Rabbit meat has been a much appreciated source of food since ancient times.
 The original recipe calls for hare, but rabbit is far easier to find and works just as well.
 Its mild flavor is similar to veal or chicken, and it’s high in protein and low in fat.
-Rabbit meat is expensive and hard to source in the US due to “companion animal” campaigns; in Europe it is widely available and valued as lean meat.
+Rabbit meat is expensive and hard to source in the US due to “companion animal” campaigns.
+In Europe it is widely available and valued as lean meat.

 Ingredients